 Approximately 180,000 American men will receive a new diagnosis of prostate cancer in the coming year, according to the National Cancer Institute (NCI).

-Many of these men, particularly those diagnosed with early-stage prostate cancer, will be faced with a difficult decision: Should I opt for active surveillance, or elect to have my cancer treated with surgery (a radical prostatectomy), radiation, cryotherapy, hormone therapy, or a combination of more than one of these options?
+Many of these men, particularly those diagnosed with early-stage prostate cancer, will be faced with a difficult decision: Should I opt to treat prostate cancer with active surveillance, or with surgery (a radical prostatectomy), radiation, cryotherapy, hormone therapy, or a combination of more than one of these treatment options?

 “I wish I could do a consult for every man diagnosed with prostate cancer, but obviously I can’t,” said Steven K. Clinton, MD, PhD, Director of Prostate and Genitourinary Oncology at The Ohio State University Comprehensive Cancer Center – James Cancer Hospital and Solove Research Institute (OSUCCC – James).